BellevueDSCLoyd/DSC510/README.md

 # Open Weather API

 <img src="images/weather.jpg" width ="250">

 ## Description

 Python [code](code/openweatherapi.py) to pull location specific weather information from the Open Weather API.

-* Note: You will need to retrieve an API key from http://api.openweathermap.org and replace the apiKey value.
+* Security note: You will need to retrieve an API key from http://api.openweathermap.org and replace the apiKey value.

 ## Screenshots